Assistant Professor of Music and Human Learning

-Justin J. West teaches courses on musical development, research methods, sociology of music education, and law and policy in arts education.
-Before coming to the University of Texas, Dr. West was Assistant Professor of Music Education at Louisiana State University, where he taught choral music education, research methods, and music education foundations.
+Justin J. West is Assistant Professor in Music and Human Learning at The University of Texas, where he teaches courses on musical development, qualitative methods, sociology of music education, and law and policy in arts education.
+He was previously Assistant Professor of Music Education at Louisiana State University.

-Dr. West's scholarship focuses primarily on music teacher professional development, but he has written on other topics such as teacher self-efficacy, arts education policy, teacher social capital, and building middle and high school choir programs.
-His articles are published in a variety of academic journals, including the Journal of Research in Music Education, Arts Education Policy Review, Journal of Music Teacher Education, General Music Today, and Bulletin of the Council for Research in Music Education.
-He is a member of the editorial board of the International Journal of Research in Choral Singing and is a frequent presenter at music education conferences across the U.S. He is also co-facilitator of the Professional Development for Music Teachers ASPA, a working group within the Society for Music Teacher Education, and co-editor of a forthcoming special issue of the International Journal for Research in Education titled "Global Perspectives on Teacher Professional Development: Navigating the Pandemic."
-For his scholarly work, he was recognized at LSU with a 2021 Rising Faculty Research Award.
+Dr. West is a scholar of music teacher learning and professional development, with articles published in the Journal of Research in Music Education, Arts Education Policy Review, Journal of Music Teacher Education, General Music Today, International Journal of Research in Choral Singing, International Journal for Research in Education, and Bulletin of the Council for Research in Music Education.
+He facilitates the Professional Development for Music Teachers ASPA, a working group within the Society for Music Teacher Education, and was co-editor of a 2022 special issue of the International Journal for Research in Education on teacher learning during the pandemic.
+He has also written or presented on teacher self-efficacy, arts education policy, teacher social capital, and middle and high school choir program building.
+Dr. West is a member of the editorial board of the International Journal of Research in Choral Singing and presents frequently at conferences across the U.S. For his scholarly work, he was recognized at LSU with a 2021 Rising Faculty Research Award.

 Dr. West earned a Ph.D. in music education, with cognates in educational research and administration, from the University of North Texas; an M.A. in music and music education from Columbia University; and a B.M. in choral music education, magna cum laude, from Lamar University.
-A native Texan, he previously taught choir, AP music theory, and piano in the Houston area and holds active Texas teacher and principal certifications.
+A native Texan, he previously taught choir, AP music theory, and piano in the Houston area and holds active teacher and principal certifications.
+A lifelong church musician (choir director, pianist, organist), Dr. West is Director of Music at Calvary Episcopal Church in Bastrop.

-West, J. J., Stanley, A. M., Bowers, J. P., & Isbell, D. S. (in press).
+West, J. J., Stanley, A. M., Bowers, J. P., & Isbell, D. S. (2021).
 Attrition, (de)motivation, and "effective" music teacher professional development: An instrumental case study.
 Bulletin of the Council for Research in Music Education.

 West, J. J., & Bautista, A. (2021) Greater than the sum of its parts: Promoting systemness in music and arts teacher professional development.
 Arts Education Policy Review, 122(1), 54–64.